 You travel through the Giant Sequoia trees, ferns, lush meadows, and the rocky cliffs along the north side of the Kaweah Gorge crossing a number of streams.

-Seven Mile Creek, 7 miles into the trail, good spot to camp here if you’re not sure you can make it to Bear Paw!
+Seven Mile Creek, 7 miles into the trail, a good spot to camp here if you’re not sure you can make it to Bear Paw!

-Looking across the Kaweah Canyon.
-The river is 3,000′ below.
+Looking eastwards across the Kaweah Canyon.
+The river Kaweah River is 3,000′ below.

 The High Sierra Trail winds through the pines and firs.